 In another bibliometric study, researchers investigated the application of the idea, development, exploration, assessment, and long-term study (IDEAL) framework in neurosurgery.
-The idea, development, exploration, assessment, and long-term (IDEAL) are a methodological approach to ensure research quality in surgery.
+IDEAL is a methodological approach to ensure research quality in surgery.
 This study found that most neurosurgery studies support its implementation [25].
 While this study was far away from our study scope, it shows the efficiency of bibliometric tools in neurosurgery research.
 Another study found that H-index stands as a robust predictor for gaining acceptance of neurosurgical first-year residents into neurosurgical research institutions, with the potential for enhancement through early engagement in research [26].
-Another study suggests that International Medical Graduates (IMGs), especially these who attended medical school internationally, may face challenges in advancing from assistant to associate professorship in neurosurgery [27].
+Another study suggests that international medical graduates (IMGs), especially those who attended medical school internationally, may face challenges in advancing from assistant to associate professorship in neurosurgery [27].

-Similarly, Venable et al. used Bradford's law to determine core journals in horosurgery and identified journals of "journal of neurosurgery" and "neurosurgery" and a list of top pediatric neurosurgery publishing journals [28, 29].
+Similarly, Venable et al. used Bradford's law to determine core journals in neurosurgery and identified journals of "journal of neurosurgery" and "neurosurgery" and a list of top pediatric neurosurgery publishing journals [28, 29].
 Another study in 2018 identified "journal of pediatric surgery", "annals of surgery" and "new England journal of medicine" as the first zone of pediatric neurosurgery based on Bradford's Law [29].
-"World neurosurgery" and "neurosurgery" journals with 441 articles (25.34%) were in zone 1 based on Bradford's law which shows that, unlike the clinical adult and pediatric neurosurgery research, education of neurosurgery is being scoped by other journals.
+"World neurosurgery" and "neurosurgery" journals with 441 articles (25.34%) were in zone 1 based on Bradford's law, which shows that, unlike the clinical adult and pediatric neurosurgery research, education of neurosurgery is being scoped by other journals.